neural-data-science/NESC_3505/syllabus.md

 # Assessment and Evaluation
 Your final grade will be based on a combination of [*formative assessments*](https://dalpsychneuro.github.io/NESC_3505_textbook/1/assessment_evaluation.html) (self and peer evaluations) and [*summative evaluations*](https://dalpsychneuro.github.io/NESC_3505_textbook/1/assessment_evaluation.html) (presentations, assignments, projects).
 Each component is described below, followed by a table showing the number and point weighting of each.

+Due dates for all assessment and evaluation components will be posted on Teams.

 ## Formative Assessments
 Formative assessments are designed to support you in improving your performance in the class, through self-assessment, peer assessment, and instructor feedback.
 These are designed to require little time to complete.
 They contribute a smaller proportion of your grade than evaluations (approximately 20%), but collectively can make a significant difference in your grade.